Finding and Fixing Pronoun Reference Errors

-When you fail to confirm that a pronoun has a single, clear antecedent, you lose control of the picture you want the words to create in your readers' minds.
+When you fail to confirm that a pronoun has a single, clear antecedent, you lose control of the picture that you want your words to create in your readers' minds.

-If you're not careful, several common situations will create unclear pronoun reference.
+If you are not careful, several common situations will create unclear pronoun reference.

 Exercise caution when you have two singular antecedents with the same gender.